conceptacid/dotfiles/README.md

 |\<leader>vi         |.vimrc | opens init.vim |
 |\<leader>gh       | switch between .cpp and .h |

+Tip: in search result list, when using fzf, press Alt-A to copy the list to quickfix list (later you can navigate it with Alt-n Alt-N for project-wide search and replace)

 ## Tabs
 | Tabs    |  Description|
 | ----------------  | --------------------|